 Load Cell Mounting and Installation Best Practices

-While selecting the appropriate load cell for an application is important, its measurement output could be meaningless if the load cell installation and mounting are off.
+While choosing the best load cell for a weighing application is important for accurate measuring, its installation and mounting are equally important.
 Proper installation is critical to obtaining high-quality, accurate readings.
 It also guarantees ease of use and safe operations.

-This article will give helpful load cell installation tips but does not replace an installation guide.
+This article will give helpful load cell installation tips and important factors to consider.
+However it does not replace an installation guide.
 For best results, always follow the manufacturer’s installation instructions and ensure that installers are properly trained.
 We encourage you to contact Tacuna Systems to discuss any design or implementation issues specific to your project.

 1) Choose The Right Frame and Fixture

-Every load cell has a design for a specific environment, set of conditions, and mechanical orientation.
 Setting up the proper fixture (or load cell mount) and frame is critical to maximize load cell performance and maintain safe operating conditions.
-The article, A Comparison of Tacuna Systems Load Cell Mounts summarizes the features of each such mount sold by Tacuna Systems, to help simplify the selection process.
+The article, A Comparison of Tacuna Systems Load Cell Mounts summarizes the features of each such mount we sell, to help with the selection process.

 An optimal frame design should maximize stiffness but minimize weight and costs.
 The frame must be sturdy enough to support the maximum weight borne by the measuring device (including overload).
 It should also be rigid enough to withstand deformation and flexing.
 The supporting features to the structure should be rigid.